David-Olateju/Scrapping-multiple-pages-of-a-website/README.md

 ```

 ## CREATING AN EMPTY DATARAME.
-An empty data-frame with a variable name, "phones" will be created for storing the data that will be scraped from the site.
+An empty dataframe with the variable name, "phones" will be created for storing the data that will be scraped from the site.
 ```{r}
 phones= data.frame()
 ```

 ## MAKING CLEAR OF WHAT TO SCRAPE
-What we want from each page are; Product's name, Price, Discount, Discount Price and ratings.
+What we want from each page are; product's name, original pice, discount, discount price, and ratings.
 Referencing a single page scrapped from the last project (you can follow this link to check it out; https://github.com/David-Olateju/eCommerce-site-Scrapping-in-R.git)
 The Tag name for each distinct class needed is the same in all pages, so we only need to iterate over them, to get the desired results.